 Semilab can offer non-contact optical solution for Epi thickness monitoring, depending on infrared reflection techniques.

 Figure 1.
 Resistivity measurement flow

-The MCV systems allow the elimination of the need for costly metal and poly deposition processes by using a pneumatically controlled, non-damaging probe design and a topside mercury contact.
+The MCV systems allow the elimination of the need for costly metal and poly deposition processes by using a pneumatically controlled, non-damaging contact probe design.
 The system features an extremely stable contact area and uses only a small quantity of mercury to make highly repeatable CV and IV measurements for process development and process monitoring applications.
 MCV is a superior technique for both bulk/epitaxial- and dielectric layer characterization.

 Modern device structures require accurate and precise resistivity control and carrier density profile of epitaxial silicon.
 Semilab’s mercury (Hg) Schottky-CV technique is suitable for either production or R&D monitoring, offering speed, high repeatability and sensitivity.

 The Hg Schottky-CV technique uses a high repeatability, non-scrubbing, vertical arm probe.
 The probe includes a 2 cm long capillary that holds a small volume of mercury and is electrostatically shielded to reduce stray capacitance and it’s positional dependence.
 The epitaxial wafer is placed on the stage, processed side up, either manually or with a robot.
 The Hg probe is then lowered from the topside in a controlled manner to form a high quality Schottky contact.

 The Hg Schottky-CV technique can be used to measure n/n+, p/p+, n/p and p/n epitaxial structures.
 The carrier density profiles on other semiconductor materials, such as GaAs, GaP, InP and SiC can also be measured.